-- Help Your Pregnant Patients Stop Smoking (login required)
+- Help Your Pregnant Patients Stop Smoking (free login required)

 A web-based program that aims to assist any practitioner interested in counseling pregnant women on smoking cessation techniques.
 Please note that the CME credits have expired, but certificates of completion are available for those who go through this free course.

 - Smoking Cessation for Pregnancy and Beyond: A Virtual Clinic